 Junjun Faithbook: Did you gather them then as one community?

 St Benedict: I tested them if they would obey me.
 I asked them to settle in ‘twelves’ into a twelve wood-built monasteries, and assigned a prior to each of those monasteries.

 Junjun Faithbook: So you didn’t really have to oversee all of them?

-St Benedict: No, except those monks I have trained especially for something, so they were under my direction.
+St Benedict: No, except those monks I have trained especially and who were under my direction.

 St Benedict: In a way, yes.
-But I actually just set things in order.
+But I actually did it just set things in order.

 Junjun Faithbook: What do you mean?

-St Benedict: When I saw it certain that they could manage, I withdrew from Subiaco to Monte Cassino.
+St Benedict: When I saw it certain that they could manage on their own, I withdrew from Subiaco to Monte Cassino.